Tiki102/Tiki102/README.md

 👋 Hello World !
 -----
- I’m Tijana AS Tiki102, apprentice Fullstack Developper and :
+I’m Tijana also known as Tiki102, an apprentice Fullstack Developper and :

  - a Sims 4 player  ![TheSimsSimmersGIF (2)](https://github.com/Tiki102/Tiki102/assets/146748603/b2f6e33f-56ec-4cce-8ebb-f0a78534c33b)

  - a big fan of Harry Potter's universe ![HarryPotterHarryPotterCharactersGIF](https://github.com/Tiki102/Tiki102/assets/146748603/880dbe22-90f1-4d4c-bd14-c8bdcc678508)

-Still haven't received my letter for Hogwarts, I'm currently studing App Development in Ada Tech School in Paris, working not only on team projects 🤝 but on also personal projects 👩‍💻.
+I Still haven't received my letter ✉️ for Hogwarts, so instead I'm studing App Development in Ada Tech School in Paris.
+Working not only on team projects 🤝 but on also personal projects 👩‍💻.
 I am learning new skills and technologies for growth and opportunity.
 I develop mainly using JavaScript.
 But I have started using SQL, PHP, Python and tools such as React and Angular.